opdev/l5-operator-demo/docs/markdown/level1.md

 	- Control loop that watches the state of the current cluster and tries to bring it closer to the desired state that's declared in the resource definition files.
 	<br>
-	- An controller is basically a human who is running commands based on a sticky note/template/image/recipe that we give it (cr) for example: something happens (event) the controller looks up the sticky note (cr) and does a thing (reconcile)
+	- An controller can be though of as a person who is doing things by looking up sticky note/template/image/recipe that we provide(cr)
 	<br>
-	- EX: something happens(event) we install the operator (event) controller runtimes triggered controller which looks up the sticky note (cr) and does a something (reconcile), it calls reconciler function to check the status of our resources (deploy, job, postgrescluster) and if its not what we want it brings it closer to what we define in our resource definition file
+	- EX: something happens(event) we install the operator (event) controller runtimes triggered controller which looks up the sticky note (cr) and does a something (reconcile), it calls reconciler function to check the status of our resource (deploy, job, postgrescluster) and if its not what we want it brings it closer to what we define in our resource definition file
 	<br>
 	- Summary: Now the l5 operator has level 1 capabilites it has the controller and the CR, so it can automatically provision and configure all the resource we need for the flask application upon installation
 	<br>